velis74/DynamicForms/doc/documents/settings.rst

 .. py:data:: DYNAMICFORMS_TEMPLATE

    Specifies the template pack that dynamicforms will use for rendering HTML forms, e.g. 'bootstrap', 'jQuery UI', etc.

+.. py:data:: DYNAMICFORMS_PAGE_TEMPLATE

+   Specifies the main page template to be used for plain rendering when you navigate to a ViewSet router URL.

+   Defaults to DYNAMICFORMS_TEMPLATE + 'page.html' (but currently, there's nothing there - see dynamicforms examples on how to specify base page template)

 .. py:data:: DYNAMICFORMS_TEMPLATE_OPTIONS